mattwach/battery_drainer/README.md

 ### Vgs Control

-To get the proper Vgs for the MOSFETs, we use an RC circuit as detailed below:
+To achieve the target Vgs for the MOSFETs, we use an RC circuit as detailed below:

 ![rc circuit](images/rc_circuit.png)

 The main element here is the 10u capacitor on the right side of the image.
 This capacitor is filled and emptied with charge to set the Vgs that each MOSFET will see.

 Filling the capacitor is the 5k resistor, R16.
 If only this resistor and the capacitor existed, then the RC constant would be 5000 * 10e-6 = 50ms.
-When the capacitor is fully charged, the MOSFETs will be turned off.
+When the capacitor is sufficiently charged, the MOSFETs will be turned off.

 The two transistor networks are used to drain the capacitor.
 The one on the left is the "slow" drain and the one on the right is the "fast" drain.
 The size of the resistors (R17 and R20) at the collector determines the drain speed.
-A microcontroller feeds in a PWM signal with a varying duty cycle to control how much charge they pull from the capacitor thus determines the Vgs value.
+A microcontroller feeds in a PWM signal with a varying duty cycle to control how much charge they pull from the capacitor thus determining the Vgs value.

-In the steady state, we can assume that SLOW and FAST are not driven at all (high Z).
+In the power-on state, we can assume that SLOW and FAST are not driven at all (high Z).
 In this state the two 50k pulldowns (R14, R18) turn off Q6 and Q9 allowing the capacitor to fill up and turn off all MOSFETs.

 ## Inrush protection